complexvariables/RationalFunctionApproximation.jl/docs/src/domains.md

 The AAA algorithm can be used to approximate functions on other domains as defined in the [`ComplexRegions`](https://complexvariables.github.io/ComplexRegions.jl/stable/) package.

+## Unit circle and disk
-For example, here's a function defined on the unit circle:
+The domain `unit_circle` is predefined.
+Here's a function approximated on the unit circle:

 ```@example shapes
 using RationalFunctionApproximation, CairoMakie, DomainColoring